 Callback plugins enable adding new behaviors to Ansible when responding to events.
 By default, callback plugins control most of the output you see when running the command line programs, but can also be used to add additional output, integrate with other tools and marshall the events to a storage backend.

-The osx_say callback responds with computer synthesized speech on macOS in relation to playbook events.
+The say callback responds with computer synthesized speech in relation to playbook events.

 You can activate a custom callback by either dropping it into a

 callback_plugins directory adjacent to your play, inside a role, or by putting it in one of the callback directory sources configured in ansible.cfg.